andria-dev/mini-debounce/README.md

 | -------- | ---------------------------------------------------------------------------------------------------------------- |
 | Function | Returns the new debounced function, once called the previous timeout is cancelled and a new timeout is initiated |

+_"Okay but what does that function return?"_

+It returns the id from `setTimeout` which allows you to run `clearTimeout` in order to cancel the debounced call.

 ## First let's import it

 The function is not exported as `default` as to provide better intellisense.